jnduli/blog_jnduli.co.ke/content/drafts/purchasing_things.rst

 ..
 TODO: think about a better title

-I read `this article about buying the cheapest tools
+I read `this article about buying the cheapest tool
 <https://www.johndcook.com/blog/2020/07/25/worst-tool-for-the-job/>`_ first,
-then if you use them a lot or they break because of use, then go ahead and buy the most expensive ones.
-This resonated with me, and I've found that buying the cheap ones also tells me if I really need the fancy things I always assumed I'd need.
+then if I use it often until it breaks, then I can go ahead and buy the most expensive one.
+This felt right, and I've tried to apply this to most of my purchases.
+I've found that this has made me realize that I can actually live with some of the cheap things I've bought.

-An example is how I got my laptop.
-I wanted to get the latest thinkpad, something that would have cost me Ksh 150000, but chose to try out the older models first.
-So I got a thinkpad t440 last year for Ksh 30000.
-I love this laptop and it has most of the things I need.
-The only failing is playing the latest and greatest games, but this also has led me to trying out hidden gems that I'd have ignored otherwise.
+I wanted to get the latest high-specc'ed thinkpad, and I'd budgeted for Ksh 150K, but chose to try out the older models first.
+I ended up buying a refurbished thinkpad t440 last year for Ksh 30K and I love it.
+It has most of the things I need.
+The only failing is playing AAA games, but this also has led me to trying out hidden gems that I'd have ignored otherwise.
 If this laptop ever breaks, I'll most likely get a similar one.
 I now don't see the point of spending 5 times the amount on something that is marginally better (for my needs that is).

 ..
 TODO: clean these chapters out, they discuss maintenance Another one I found out about buying the most expensive tools you can find is